graze/silex-trailing-slash-handler/README.md

 :leftwards_arrow_with_hook: Handle requests missing a trailing slash in Silex by appending a slash and issuing an internal sub-request.

-See [silexphp/Silex #149](https://github.com/silexphp/Silex/issues/149) for more information about the default Silex routing behaviour.
+See [silexphp/Silex #149](https://github.com/silexphp/Silex/issues/149) for more information about the default Silex routing behavior.

 ## Usage